haberdashPI/german_track/README.md

 ### EEG data

 There are few steps necessary to regenerate the preprocessed data files (which are stored in the `data/exp_pro` subfolder).
-In `data/exp_raw/config.json` you can specify the location of the raw BDF files and Presentation *.log files for your local machine.
-Once specified, you can use the following steps to generate the preprocessed data on your computer.
-This pipeline will skip file generation if it finds existing files in the output directory so you can also use this pipeline to add preprocessed data for a new participant, by including their raw BDF file in the same location as all other participant's raw data.

 1. Call `scripts/matlab/read_eeg_events.m` to generate *.csv files with the event triggers.
 2. **Optional** comment out the call to `redatedir` to generate the data in the same output directory as used previously.